How does this medication work? What will it do for me?

 - signs of a serious allergic reaction (e.g., abdominal cramps, difficulty breathing, nausea and vomiting, or swelling of the face and throat)

-- signs of sepsis (blood infection; e.g., fever, dizziness, chills, very high or very low body temperature, low blood pressure, pounding or rapid heartbeat; rapid, shallow breathing)
+- signs of sepsis (blood infection; e.g., fever, dizziness, chills, very high or very low body temperature, low blood pressure, pounding or rapid heartbeat, rapid and shallow breathing)

 - symptoms of diabetic ketoacidosis (DKA; e.g., difficulty breathing, extreme thirst, vomiting, nausea, loss of appetite, stomach pain, confusion, unusual tiredness)